octile/netlify-hugo-cms-test/site/content/post/brewing-chemex.md

 ---
-title: A beginners’ guide to brewing with Chemex
+title: A advanced’ guide to brewing with Chemex
-date: 2017-01-04T15:04:10.000Z
+date: '2017-03-23T16:04:10+01:00'
 description: >-
-  Brewing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
+  Printing with a Chemex probably seems like a complicated, time-consuming ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 image: /img/blog-chemex.jpg